Why Is My Smoke Detector Blinking Green?- Smoke Detector Flashing Green Light

 Why Is My Smoke Detector Blinking Green?

-Your smoke detector is flashing green light usually because the batteries need to be replaced.
-However, in some situations, green LED signifies normal operations, so you need to check in your smoke detector manual what each color and blinking means.
+Your smoke detector usually flashes a green light because the batteries must be replaced.
+However, in some situations, green LED signifies normal operations, so you must see what each color and blinking means in your smoke detector manual.

 • Flashing green means low battery or no batteries installed.

-• The smoke detector blinking green Every 3 or 5 or 10, or 15 Seconds means Low Battery.
+• The smoke detector blinking green Every 3, 5, 10, or 15 Seconds means Low Battery.

-• The smoke detector blinking green Every 30 Seconds usually means that the Unit Needs a Replacement.
+• The smoke detector blinking green Every 30 Seconds usually means the Unit Needs a Replacement.

 • Constant green means AC power is connected.

-• Blinking green every 60 seconds means AC is disconnected.
+• Blinking green every 60 seconds means the AC is disconnected.

 smoke detector flashing g